rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 --8<--
 ```

-## Ownership of structured objects
+## Ownership of Structured Objects

 So far, our examples have worked with just integers and pointers, but
 larger programs typically also manipulate compound values, often